Health Checks¶

 Generic Errors¶

-to catch generic errors.
-Again, please use the title
+Set the type to other to catch generic errors.
+Again, please use the title and subtitle as listed here to ensure a consistent user experience:

 <HealthCheckFailed